What is I Ching (Book of Changes)

-I Ching or the Classic of Changes (from "I", meaning "change", and "Ching", meaning "classic") is one of the fundamental books of the classical
+I Ching or the Book of Changes (from "I", meaning "change", and "Ching", meaning "classic book") is one of the fundamental books of

-Chinese culture.
-Every element of the Chinese culture is considered to have been influenced by this book or to have influenced it further.
+the classical Chinese culture.
+Every element of the Chinese culture is considered to have been influenced by this Book or to have influenced it further.

-Moreover, I Ching is the only book saved from the arson ordered by the first emperor of China Ch'in Shih-huang-di, in 213 AD.
-The emperor himself used
+is the only book saved from the arson ordered by the first emperor of China, Ch'in Shih Huang-ti in 213 AD.
+The emperor himself used this book as oracle.